rolandgadbois/EEC201FinalProject/README.md

 ## Feature Extraction - MFCC
 We cannot simply compare the waveforms of speaker samples to achieve good recognition results.
-The speaker may repeat the work more quickly, speak louder, or emphasize different parts of the word, resulting in different waveforms.
+The speaker may repeat the word more quickly, speak louder, or emphasize different parts of the word, resulting in different waveforms.
 Therefore, we will use an algorithm to extract the key features of each speaker sample.
 In this project, we use MFCC to extract valuable features for speaker recognition.
 The Mel-Frequency spectrum is a frequency scale that is linear from 0 - 1 kHz and logarithmically spaced above 1 kHz.
 It is meant to mimic the way human ears respond to different frequencies.
 Below is a diagram showing the datapath for extracting MFCC.

 ![mfcc-processor](https://github.com/user-attachments/assets/f52e9270-4773-45bc-8d6c-0f3f81f75e49)